iiasa/CWatM/docu/calibration_tutorial.rst

 Pip install deap (you might change into the folder ../python/Scripts/)

 *	Make sure that python 2.7.x is working
-*	Make sure that CWATM is running in non calibration mode
+*	Make sure that CWatM is running in non calibration mode
 *	For some of the following steps it is easier to have PCRaster installed: http://pcraster.geo.uu.nl/